arborrow/moodle-courseformat_grid/readme.txt

 9th January 2013 - Version 2.4.0.5 - Beta version, not for production servers.
 1. Fixed issue in editimage.php where the GD library needs to be used for image conversion for transparent PNG's.
 2. Perform a 'Purge all caches' under 'Home -> Site administration -> Development -> Purge all caches' after this is installed.

+12th January 2013 - Version 2.5.0.1 - Alpha version, not for production servers.
+1. Migrated code to Moodle 2.5 development version.